• Client: Cwimni Egino

 • Guiding principles.

-• Priorities and actions for 2024/2025 - setting out the key areas where CE will take active short-term steps (alongside others) to ensure a positive impact.
+• Priorities and actions for 2024/2025 - setting out key areas for CE to take active short-term steps (alongside others) to ensure a positive impact.

 • Recommendations for embedding the approach across seven organisational factors.